-This spring-y salad from FEED RD Amanda Lemein proves you don’t need meat for a protein-packed meal!
+This spring-y salad from FEED dietitian Amanda Lemein proves you don’t need meat for a protein-packed meal!
 The feta, peas and mushrooms provide 10 g of protein alongside an abundance of seasonal veggies including radish, mint and arugula.

 Enjoy this lentil salad with fresh herbs for a quick lunch or dinner.
 The added heat from the jalapeño may even have you thinking summer!